dgdheeraj/Mini-dBaaS/README.md

-# CC_Mini_Project
+# Mini Database-as-a-Service
-Mini Project - RideShare App for the course Cloud Computing: UE17CS352
+Mini Database-as-a-Service for rideshare application

 # Steps To Run:-